ahmdmhd/s2dm/.migration/docs/setup-guide.md

 ## Prerequisites

-- A repository with S2DM specification files in a `spec/` directory
+- A clean repository with a `spec/` directory containing schema files written in `GraphQL SDL` and following the data modeling ruleset of the `S2DM` approach.
 - A `units.yaml` file at the repository root
-- GitHub Actions enabled in your repository
+- GitHub Actions enabled in your repository.
+For more information, follow this [guide](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository).

+> !NOTE If the repository is empty, or if the user is starting from scratch without any schema files, then the tools will create an empty `spec/` directory.

 ## Setup Steps

 ### 1. Copy Files from S2DM Repository

-Copy the required files from the [COVESA/s2dm](https://github.com/COVESA/s2dm) repository to your repository:
+The migration workflow comprises two files: `migrate.yml` and `.bumpversion.toml`.

+The `migrate.yml` defines a GitHub Actions workflow that is responsible for exporting new releases based on changes to the GraphQL specification of the domain data model repository.
+The workflow is explained [here](#how-the-workflow-works).
+The `.bumpversion.toml` is utilized to track the versions of the created releases.
+Users of the automation should copy both files into the domain data model repository.
+This can be achieved through one of the following methods:

 #### Option A: Using the setup script (recommended)